majestic53/dasm16/README.markdown

 ========

-DASM16 is an 16-bit assembler built for development on the fictional DCPU-16 processor from the game 0x10c, and is fully compliant with the DCPU-16 1.7 specification as supplied by [Notch](http://dcpu.com/dcpu-16/).
+DASM16 is an 16-bit assembler built for development on the fictional DCPU-16 platform, from the game 0x10c; and is fully compliant with the DCPU-16 1.7 specification as supplied by [Notch](http://dcpu.com/dcpu-16/).

 ###Version 1.1